1 Commercial legal finance basics

 9.6 How are decisions typically enforced in your jurisdiction?
 What is the typical timeframe for enforcement proceedings?

-- the size of the judgment;
+- the appointment of a receiver.

 9.7 Is there an automatic stay on enforcement pending appeal or under what circumstances is one granted?
 Are appeals from first instance granted as of right?

 An appeal does not automatically act as a stay of execution or a stay of the proceedings under the judgment subject to the appeal or invalidate any proceedings already taken, although an appellant or interested person may apply to the court for an order staying execution of the proceedings until the appeal is heard and determined (Rule 36.08 of the Federal Court Rules 2011 (Cth)).

 The general principle is that a party is entitled to enforce a judgment as soon as it is given.
 However, the court's discretion to grant a stay is wide and the applicant for a stay needs to demonstrate a reason or an appropriate case to warrant a favourable exercise of the discretion – for example, the applicant may show that there would be no reasonable probability of recovering money it paid out under a judgment if its appeal succeeds (Henderson v Amadio Pty Ltd (No 3) (1996) 65 FCR 66, 69).

 10.1 Will the court order the losing party to pay the costs of the winning party?
 How else might costs be allocated between the parties and under what conditions?